16 Indicators Of Efficient Teaching

-Notice that we didn’t use the more vague ‘good teacher’ phrasing.
+Notice that I didn’t use the more vague ‘good teacher’ phrasing.

 That’s an important distinction, because here we’re talking about something a bit more clinical.
 Not entirely scientific and analytical and icky, but not entirely rhetorical and abstract and mushy either.
 Something somewhere in the middle–human, efficient, and hopefully happy and sustainable as a result.